 Worldwide political unrest is another factor that may cause concern.
 Understanding the level of influence this may have on China’s economy is hard.
 Certain economists believe political changes such as Brexit may open up opportunities for China.
 An independent UK may become a stronger partner to China and help the country’s economy.
 Alternatively, the UK leaving the EU may make it harder for China to access the EU market.

 US President Donald Trump’s administration signals greater disruption in the US and China trade relationship.
 Events occurring in politics often catch the world by surprise.
 No one truly knows how political changes will affect the ever-more-interlinked global economies.
 With many countries already having a frosty relationship with China, the threat of economic disruption resulting from politics is possible.
-Further barriers to trade could be implemented, seeking to discourage cheap manufacturing design Chinese exports.
+Further barriers to trade could be implemented, seeking to discourage cheap design for manufacturing Chinese exports.

 Another of the possible Chinese economic threats comes in the form of other countries.
 Asia is continuing to see rising lean manufacturing levels.
 Traditionally, China has been able to compete on price.
 However, many alternative Asian countries can now beat China when it comes to just in time manufacturing value.
 This may not concern China too much, as the country wants to move away from being a low-cost lean manufacturing nation.
 However, if the transitioning economy hits turbulence, a rise in the number of competitors would start to cause concern.

 State Investment Projects to Improve the Country Economy-Wise

 To get a clearer grasp on how China spent the money they owed.
 Here is a short list of the investment projects directly/indirectly spent for by China to help the country’s economical state.
 These projects are envisioned for long-term solutions which will help the country for a very long time.